 For example, if you are required to be available for 20 hours per week, but you got no work, you would be entitled to be compensated for 15 hours or 25% of the 20 hours (that is, 5 hours), whichever is the less.
 In this case, 5 hours is the lesser amount.
 If, on the other hand, you got 3 hours' work out of the 20, you would be entitled to be compensated by 2 hours to bring you up to 25% of the contract hours.

 You should refer disputes under the Organisation of Working Time Act 1997.
 You should apply within 6 months of the dispute occurring.
-You must use the new online complaint form (available by selecting ‘Make a complaint in relation to employment rights’ on workplacerelations.ie).
+You must use the online complaint form available on workplacerelations.ie).
 However this time limit may be extended for up to 12 months if there was reasonable cause for not bringing the complaint within the first 6 months.

-Further information on zero-hours contracts and your employment rights is available from Workplace Relations Customer Services - see 'Where to apply' below.
+Further information on zero-hours contracts and your employment rights is available from the Workplace Relation Commission's Information and Customer Service - see 'Where to apply' below.

 Opening Hours: Mon. to Fri.
 9.30am to 5pm

 Tel: (059) 917 8990

 Locall: 1890 80 80 90

 Fax:(059) 917 8909

 If you have a question relating to this topic you can contact the Citizens Information Phone Service on 0761 07 4000 (Monday to Friday, 9am to 8pm) or you can visit your local Citizens Information Centre.